snuq/VSEQF/Readme.md

 # VSE Quick Functions Addon For Blender

+This is the final version of VSEQF for the blender 2.79 releases.

 This script is designed to make Blender's VSE easier to use by implementing features often found in other video editors, or features that I find useful as a video editor.

 Watch the demo video: